 Fasting is a whole health topic in itself.
-And far before it’s proposed assistance in weight loss, it was and still is a religious practice.
+And far before its connection to weight loss, it was, and still is, a religious practice.
 Fasting is the approach of not eating for prolonged windows of time.
 Some people do it for 12 hours, others 26, and sometimes longer.
 This usually takes place overnight, making up the majority of the fasting period.
-For example, someone who follows a 16 hour fast approach to their eating would have their last meal at 6pm and then not eat until 12pm the next day.
+For example, someone who follows a 16-hour fast approach to eating would have their last meal at 6pm and then not eat until 12pm the next day.

 What are the benefits of fasted training?

-The reasons or benefits for training on an empty stomach might not be in line with what we think they are.
+The reasons or benefits of training on an empty stomach might not align with what we think they are.

-Another perk of this method is that getting up and going to the gym, rather than going straight to the fridge will push back your eating window further into the day.
-If weight loss is your goal, then this might be a handy tactic to eating a little less over the course of your day.
-It’s easy to get into a routine of having a breakfast and a lunch within only a few hours of each other without necessarily needing to.
-Breaking this cycle allows our bodies to think for themselves and let us know when we really do need something to eat, or when it’s just force of habit.
+Another perk of this method is that getting up and going to the gym rather than going straight to the fridge will push back your eating window further into the day.
+If weight loss is your goal, this might be a handy tactic to eating a little less over your day.
+It’s easy to get into a routine of having breakfast and lunch within only a few hours of each other without necessarily needing to.
+Breaking this cycle allows our bodies to think for themselves and let us know when we really do need something to eat or when it’s just a force of habit.

 What are the myths surrounding fasted exercise?

 There’s a lot of science and research surrounding exercising on an empty stomach.
-The takeaways are a little bit blurry, and often misunderstood.
-The biggest question mark is around the claim that when you workout without eating first, you’ll burn fat at a better rate.
+Unfortunately, the takeaways are a little bit blurry and often misunderstood.
+The biggest question mark is around the claim that when you work out without eating first, you’ll burn fat at a better rate.

-This is based on the science that when you’re in fasted state, your glycogen stores are closer to empty.
+This is based on the science that your glycogen stores are closer to empty when you’re in a fasted state.
 This is where your body stores readily available energy to be used.
-If these are in short supply, then your body will turn to its fat stores for the energy instead.
-And this science, is true.
+If these are in short supply, then your body will turn to its fat stores for energy instead.
+And this science is accurate.

 Across the entire day, your body is storing and burning fat.
 If you wake up and go straight to work, your body will start oxidising stored fat for energy.
-Then you eat breakfast and your body stops doing this and uses the calories from your porridge for energy.
+Then you eat breakfast, and your body stops doing this and uses the calories from your porridge for energy.
 After a while, it starts oxidising stored fat again until you have a snack.
 Then temporarily stops again.
 This carries on throughout the day in the same fashion.
-So where you place your workout amongst all that, won’t change the bodies usual processes.
+So, where you place your workout amongst all that won’t change that process.

-Where the question mark really lies, is whether, when total calorie intake and exercise intensity is the exact same, if exercising fasted is more efficient at using energy than exercising non-fasted.
-The answer?
-Probably not.
-What that means is that the most recent research was unable to find that training in a fasted state increased the efficiency of fat oxidisation when all other variables were controlled.
+The question is really: when total calorie intake and exercise intensity is the exact same, is exercising fasted more efficient at using energy than exercising non-fasted?
+The answer: probably not.
+The most recent research was unable to find that training in a fasted state increased the efficiency of fat oxidisation when all other variables were controlled.

 So, should I workout without having something to eat first?

-Others prefer to train a little bit later in the day and have a meal beforehand to make sure they’re properly fuelled and feeling strong for their session.
+Others prefer to train a little bit later in the day and have a meal beforehand to make sure they’re adequately fuelled and feeling strong for their session.